ruthabimbola1234-cell/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-I’m a Data Analyst, Biochemist, and Researcher with a strong passion for turning complex data into clear, actionable insights.
+I am a Data Analyst, Biochemist, and Researcher with a strong passion for turning complex data into clear, actionable insights.
 With a scientific background and a business mindset, I bridge the gap between data, research, and strategy to solve real-world problems.

 <!--Mention your top/relevant skills here - core and soft skills-->